Contrastive Learning of Musical Representations: Method

 \section{Method}

 This work builds on SimCLR, a simple contrastive learning framework of visual representations \cite{chen_simple_2020}.
-Despite a task-agnostic, labelless discriminative pre-training approach, a linear classifier achieved performance comparable to fully supervised models on ImageNet classification.
+Despite a task-agnostic, labelless discriminative pre-training approach, a linear classifier achieved performance comparable to fully supervised models in many image classification benchmarks.
 Its learning objective is to maximise the agreement of latent representations of augmented views of the same image using a contrastive loss.
 In Section~\ref{sec:related}, we will continue an overview of contrastive learning.

 In CLMR, we adapt this framework to the domain of raw music audio.
 While most core components of CLMR have appeared in previous work, its ability to model waveforms of music cannot be explained by a single design choice, but by their composition.
-We will first elaborate the four core components in the following subsections: \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=4pt] \item A stochastic composition of data augmentations that produces two correlated, augmented examples of the same audio fragment, the `positive pair', denoted as $x_i$ and $x_j$. \item An encoder neural network $g_{\text{enc}}(\cdot)$ that encodes the augmented examples to their latent representations. \item A projector neural network $g_{\text{proj}}(\cdot)$ that maps the encoded representations to the latent space where the contrastive loss is formulated. \item A contrastive loss function, which aims to identify $x_j$ from the negative examples in the batch $\{x_{k\neq i}\}$ for a given $x_i$. \end{itemize}
+We will first elaborate the four core components in the following subsections: \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=4pt] \item A stochastic composition of data augmentations that produces two correlated, augmented examples of the same audio fragment, the `positive pair', denoted as $x_i$ and $x_j$. \item An encoder neural network $g_{\text{enc}}(\cdot)$ that maps the augmented examples to their latent representations. \item A projector neural network $g_{\text{proj}}(\cdot)$ that maps the encoded representations to the latent space where the contrastive loss is formulated. \item A contrastive loss function, which aims to identify $x_j$ from the negative examples in the batch $\{x_{k\neq i}\}$ for a given $x_i$. \end{itemize}

 The complete framework is visualised in Figure~\ref{fig:clmr_model}.